-The Company's accounts receivable are concentrated with one customer at March 31, 2012 and December 31, 2011, representing approximately 91% and 80%, respectively, of aggregate gross receivables.
+The Company's accounts receivable are concentrated with two customers at June 30, 2012 representing approximately 71% and 13% of aggregate gross receivables.
+At December 31, 2011, one customer represented approximately 80% of aggregate gross receivables.
 A significant reduction in sales to, or the inability to collect receivables from, a significant customer could have a material adverse impact on the Company.
 The Company mitigates risk associated with foreign receivables by purchasing comprehensive foreign credit insurance.